NYC art world scion pleads guilty

 Nahmad comes from an art-dealing clan whose collection includes 300 Picassos worth $900 million, according to Forbes.
 He’s also known for socializing with Hollywood luminaries and sitting courtside at New York Knicks basketball games.

-Prosecutors had alleged that, along with laundering tens of millions of dollars, Nahmad committed fraud by trying to sell a piece of art for $300,000 that was worth $50,000 less.
+Prosecutors had alleged that, along with laundering tens of millions of dollars, Nahmad committed fraud by trying to sell a piece of art for $300,000 that was worth at least $50,000 less.
 The judgment requires him to turn over the painting to the government.